AKEYLAHHERNANDEZ/SystemsP-Test-2/README.md

 Which functionality was the most educationally enriching:

 One of the most enriching parts was implementing error handling and file logging.
-Writing logs to files, handling disconnects, and giving useful server feedback was interesting to learn and implement.
-It also helped me understand how servers manage client connections and input validation, it also  taught me the  debugging is important and of course, using proper error handling.
+Writing logs to files, handling disconnects and giving useful server feedback was interesting to learn and implement.
+It also helped me understand how servers manage client connections and input validation, it also  taught me that debugging is important and of course, using proper error handling.

 Which functionally required that you do the most research: